June holds reign as the hottest month in

 February through

-September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index value of 11, and more, symbolizes an excessive health risk from unprotected exposure to Sun's UV rays for the average person.
+September, with an average maximum UV index of 12.
+A UV Index of 11, and more, symbolizes an ultimate health vulnerability from unsafe exposure to UV radiation for average individuals.

-Note: The maximum daily UV index of 12 in June converts into the following recommendations:
+Note: The maximum UV index, 12 during June, leads to the following recommendations: